abelkalai/myChat/README.md

 ## Technologies

 * React for the frontend to have a single page site
-* Uses GraphQL along with Apollo-Server to serve and handle requests
+* Uses Apollo Server to connect to the GraphQL Schema
+* Uses Express as the HTTP server
 * Uses MongoDB as the database